Khanhlinhdang/AutoTradingKit-Pro/README.md

 activate venv: .venv/scripts/activate

-install libs: pip install -r requirements.txt

-- on Window:  Use source in main brand
+- on Window:  Use source in main brand python 3.12
-- on MacOS:  Use source in macos brand
+- on MacOS:  Use source in macos brand python 3.12
-- on Linux: Use source in linux brand

-run ATK.py to start app: python ATK.py or python3 ATK.py
+- on Linux: Use source in linux brand python 3.12 install libs: pip install -r requirements.txt run ATK.py to start app: python ATK.py or python3 ATK.py

-## Build exe
+## Build application

 - Convert py to pyd using cython to improve perfomance
 - Use pyinstaller to build exe on window, so on linux/macos